dalek-cryptography/curve25519-dalek/README.md

 in `~/.cargo/config`.

-**NOTE:** Using a word size of 32 will automatically prevent [SIMD backend] selection as it requires the 64 bit word size and will result a compile error if simd is attempted as a a manual backend override in this case.
+**NOTE:** Using a word size of 32 will automatically prevent [SIMD backend] selection as this requires the 64 bit word size and will result a compile error if simd is attempted as a manual backend override.

 ### Cross-compilation